6.4: Enzyme Inhibition

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...TVfKio7NxcpX28

-The "substrate" in this model (cyan, transparent surface, with labels on V, E, and I) is a substrate analog, VEI-CHO, in which the tripeptide substrate VEI ends not in a free carboxyl or amide group but an aldehyde, which causes this "substrate" to become covalently attached to the enzyme and act as an inhibitor.
-The uncompetitive inhibitor (gray transparent surface) binds externally to the blue surface.
+The "substrate" in this model (cyan, transparent surface, with labels on V, E, and I) is a substrate analog, VEI-CHO, in which the tripeptide substrate VEI ends not in a free carboxyl or amide group but in an aldehyde, which causes this "substrate" to become covalently attached to the enzyme and act as an inhibitor.
+The uncompetitive inhibitor (gray, transparent surface) binds to the blue surface.
 Hence, it binds to the ES complex.
 Two active site residues, Cys 163, the active site nucleophile, and His 121, a catalytic acid/base, are shown in colored sticks and labeled.

 Figure \(\PageIndex{10}\) below shows a Lineweaver-Burk plot showing 1/vo vs 1/[S], where the substrate is the divalent compound (VEID)2R110.
 Its N-terminus is capped with a benzyloxy (Z) group.
-R110 is a rhodamine-type fluorophore, which, on cleavage, gives a strong fluorescent signal that the benzyloxy group initially quenched in the uncleaved substrate.
+R110 is a rhodamine-type fluorophore, which, on cleavage, gives a strong fluorescent signal that the benzyloxy group initially quenches in the uncleaved substrate.

 Figure \(\PageIndex{10}\): Double-reciprocal Lineweaver-Burk plot of compound 3 with (VEID)2R110 substrate showing uncompetitive inhibition.
 Heise CE et al. (2012) Mechanistic and Structural Understanding of Uncompetitive Inhibitors of Caspase-6.
 PLoS ONE 7(12): e50864. https://doi.org/10.1371/journal.pone.0050864.
 Creative Commons Attribution License.